-If you are like me, you have a drawer full of pantyhose with runs that you can only wear with slacks or boots.
+If you’re like me, you have a drawer full of pantyhose or tights with runs that you can only wear with slacks or boots.
 But there are lots more ways to recycle pantyhose, stockings and tights and save money in the bargain.
 All you need is a pair of scissors.

 Deodorant stain remover: Get rid of those telltale white marks from your clothing by rubbing the spot with a piece of wadded up pantyhose.
 Or, use the other foot from the same pair you are using for a lint mitt.